ra-da-sa/splice-junction-counter/README.md

 ## input
 This script takes two input files:
 1. .sam file containing aligned mRNA sequencing reads.
-The file should have the following SAM columns:
-   • Column 3 (RNAME): chromosome of the alignment
-   • Column 4 (POS): leftmost alignment position
-   • Column 6 (CIGAR): CIGAR string describing the alignment
-   • Last column (NH:i:x): number of alignment locations for the read
+The file should have the following SAM columns: Column 3 (RNAME): chromosome of the alignment, Column 4 (POS): leftmost alignment positionColumn 6 (CIGAR): CIGAR string describing the alignment, Last column (NH:i:x): number of alignment locations for the read
-2. Gene information file (.txt) containing gene IDs and their genomic coordinates.
+3. Gene information file (.txt) containing gene IDs and their genomic coordinates.

 ## usage
-The script is run using the following command format: python splice-junction-py <SamFile.sam> <GeneLocation_Summary.txt>
+The script is run using the following command format:

+python splice-junction-py <SamFile.sam> <GeneLocation_Summary.txt>

 ## output